JJooaa/JJooaa/README.md

 Full Stack Web Developer
 ------------------------

-Why do I keep coding 12 hours a day?
-I have no clue.
-Help.
-A new hobby every season...
-Sometimes jumping on trampolines, climbing walls or lifting weights at the gym
-> Learning something new everyday is good. - Joa Leitola

-I am a Consultant Full Stack Web Developer aka "the full package" @ Vertics Oy 🔥 I help clients build and maintain their software.
-I take care of the backend and also the frontend
+I am a Consultant Full Stack Web Developer aka "the full package" @ Vertics Oy 🔥

 * 🌍  I'm based in Helsinki, Finland
 * 🖥️  See my portfolio at [Joa Leitola](http://joaleitola.com)